ChloeCassandra/Portfolio/README.md

 is a function in the game Toontown Rewritten called the "Pick-A-Name Generator."
 This is a naming option to choose when you are first creating your toon (avatar).
 You can either pick a name combination from the given list or type your own.
 Since the generator in the game already has a specific style and structure, I decided to make it into a bot by giving players ideas to generate a new name combination that has not been used in the game yet.
-The amount of names I included in the bot in the beginning were less than half of the total amount of names, so I added more name choices for the bot to generate more combinations.
+The amount of names I included in the bot in the beginning were less than half of the total amount of names, so I added the rest of the names from the list which can be found <a href="http://www.mmocentralforums.com/forums/showthread.php?t=341265">here</a>.
+The title names have the shortest list because I did not include gender-specific names.
+You cannot have a toon named "Aunt Alvin" etc. as that would be an illegal combination.

 My poem